arj03/ssb-browser-core/README.md

 feeds known in `SSB.state.feeds`, unless `syncOnlyFeedsFollowing` is set, in which case only feeds you are following directly are synced.
 Compared to a normal SSB distribution this corresponds to hops
 1. There is currently no concept of blocked feeds.
+There is the option of removing feeds.

 This uses `validMessageTypes` and `privateMessages` to determine what gets stored locally.